-A visual inspection of the site cover will be performed by a qualified environmental professional on an annual basis.
+A visual inspection of the site cover will be performed by a qualified environmental professional on an annual basis as outlined in Section 3.2.2.
 If minor cracking or damage is observed over less than 25 percent of the paved areas, cracks and/or holes will be patched or repaired as required.
-If cracking and/or other damage is observed over greater than 25 percent of the paved areas, the area will be repaved with asphalt or concrete to restore a thickness of at least four inches.
+If cracking and/or other damage is observed over greater than 25 percent of the paved areas, the area will be repayed with asphalt or concrete to restore a thickness of at least four inches.